Local SEO: The Definitive Guide

 What is Local SEO?

-Local SEO is the practice of optimizing a business’s visibility in local search results.
+Local SEO is an SEO strategy that helps a business be more visible locally by optimizing its visibility in local search results.
 Key tasks include identifying relevant local keywords, optimizing a business’s Google Business Profile, and creating consistent NAP citations.
 It is an essential process for businesses focusing on increasing localized traffic, leads, and brand awareness.

 Why is Local SEO Important?